NorthernWidget/Arduino_Boards/README.md

 **That's it!
-You're done, and ready to rock and roll... er, collect data, with your Northern Widget data logger.**
+You're done, and ready to rock and roll... er, bootload, program, and collect data with your Northern Widget data logger.**